Welcome to NewWriters.org.uk

 The Moth Poetry Prize offers a whopping €6,000 prize, which is one of the biggest out there for a single poem.
 There are also three runners-up prizes of €1,000 and eight prizes of €250 for commended poems.
-The shortlisted poems will be published in The Moth magazine.

 The competition is open to poems that have never been published, self-published, published online or broadcast.
 Unlike many poetry competitions, there is no line limit, and poems can be about any subject you like.

-There’s no specific time given for the close of entries on 31 December 2023, so don’t leave it until the last minute.
-The cost to enter is €15 per poem and you need to make the payment through PayPal.
+There’s no specific time given for the close of entries on 31 December 2025, so don’t leave it until the last minute.
+The cost to enter is €16 per poem and you need to make the payment through PayPal.

 Details